Search the Whole Web to quickly find what you're looking for:

 The Web That Has No Weaver - Understanding Chinese Medicine by Ted Kaptchuk

-This is a great book, often used for acupuncture study.
+This is a great book, often used as an introduction to acupuncture study.
 It explains in simple terms many of the concepts used in Traditional Chinese medicine.

 Ted Kaptchuk has an enquiring mind and spent many years in China intensively studying.